lmatchet2/UsefulCongressFunctions/README.md

 - All Members and Committees: Poole and Rosenthal's member database from the 103 Congress on, with committee codes merged in.
 - Committee Conversions: Thomas IDs to Charles stewards IDs
 - Congress-year.csv: Congress number - calendar year conversions
+- Veterans in the post 1-4th Congress.
+Indicator variables showing which members are veterans and which are not.

 On the docket to add: